 Conclusion

-The portion of Canadians living in owner-occupied homes has decreased in recent years, as more people are renting and younger people are living in their parental homes for longer.
-At 40%, Baby Boomers are the biggest homeowner group in Canada, while Millennials are most likely to have the biggest mortgages.
+The portion of Canadians living in owner-occupied homes has decreased slightly in recent years, as more people are renting and younger people are living in their parental homes for longer.
+Baby Boomers remain the largest homeowner group in Canada, while Millennials are most likely to carry the largest mortgages.

-Home prices in Canada have risen by nearly 40% since 2016 and at the same time, the net worth of homeowners has increased by over $300,000 on average.
-British Columbia and Ontario have the highest house prices in Canada, while Saskatchewan and Manitoba have the lowest average house prices.
+Home prices in Canada have risen by around 39–40% since 2016, and at the same time, the net worth of homeowners has increased by over $300,000 on average.
+British Columbia and Ontario continue to have the highest house prices in Canada, while Saskatchewan and Manitoba maintain the lowest average house prices.

 Frequently Asked Questions